-The Elements of Bad Moral Character and Islam’s Solution Proposals I
+The Elements of Poor Moral Character and the Solutions Provided by Islam I

 Musa Kazim GULCUR